 Alias Sub-aliases

 linksonly

+maxbins

+maxbarrels

+nobins

+nobarrels

 nocontainers

 give2up

 give2down

 give2left

 give2right

 give10up

 give10down

 give10left

 give10right

 give move

 togglesequence

 togglesequence2

+masterworkonly prefix

+artifactonly prefix

+togglemasterwork prefix

+toggleartifact prefix

-linksonly and nocontainers set the named basic properties on stockpiles. nocontainers sets bins and barrels to 0, but does not affect wheelbarrows since the hotkeys for changing the number of wheelbarrows depend on whether you have the DFHack stockpiles plugin active.
-It is better to set the number of wheelbarrows via the quickfort stockpiles_max_wheelbarrows setting.
-It is set to 0 by default.
+linksonly, maxbins, maxbarrels, nobins, nobarrels, and nocontainers set the named basic properties on stockpiles. nocontainers sets bins and barrels to 0, but does not affect wheelbarrows since the hotkeys for changing the number of wheelbarrows depend on whether you have DFHack's tweak max-wheelbarrow enabled.
+It is better to set the number of wheelbarrows via the quickfort stockpiles_max_wheelbarrows setting (set to 0 by default), or explicitly when you define the stockpile in the #place blueprint.